How Many Death Certificates You’ll Need (Plus Indiana & Kentucky Timelines)

 The certifying physician or coroner determines the cause of death and signs the certificate.
 In most states, this must happen within five business days.

-Depending on the state, the certificate is reviewed and issued by the county or state health department.
 If you're wondering how to get a death certificate in Indiana or Kentucky, the process looks slightly different in each state.
 We'll break that down below.

 Copies are either picked up by the funeral home (like in Indiana) or mailed directly from the state (like in Kentucky).
 Processing times vary.
 See the timelines below.